redmacdev1988/SelectionSort/README.md

 Time Complexity: O(n2) as there are two nested loops.

 Auxiliary Space: O(1)
-The good thing about selection sort is it never makes more than O(n) swaps and can be useful when memory write is a costly operation.
+The **good thing about selection sort is it never makes more than O(n) swaps and can be useful when memory write is a costly operation**.

 The idea behind this is that we have a outer index.